 In a day and age where social media is king, for many businesses a huge part of being visible online includes maintaining a blog.
-Like most photographers, we’re avid bloggers!
+Like most Staffordshire wedding photographers, we’re avid bloggers!
 We love sharing snapshots of happy couples and wonderful weddings.
-We’re quite often asked however whether we blog everything that we shoot, or when we’ll be blogging a particular session.
+We’re quite often asked whether we blog everything that we shoot, or when we’ll be blogging a particular session.

 On average, we probably blog around a third of the sessions that we actually shoot throughout the year.
-There are lots of reasons that we don’t blog every session or wedding.
+There are lots of reasons why we don’t blog every session or wedding.
 For those of you wondering why, here’s a bit of an insight into our blogging habits.

 The biggest blogging rule for us is privacy.
-We work with lots of teachers, police officers and other professionals where privacy is super important both personally and professionally.
+We work with lots of teachers, police officers and other professionals where privacy is super important.
 Quite often these couples request that the details of their weddings are not shared freely online.
-Sometimes couples would prefer to just keep their day for themselves and their families- and that is of course, absolutely fine.
-We will always always always respect a couples want or need for privacy, so in these cases you wont always see teasers on our Facebook, write ups on our blog or external features in magazines or elsewhere.
+Sometimes couples would prefer to keep their day for themselves and their families.
+That is of course, absolutely fine.
+We will always always always respect a couples want or need for privacy.
+In these cases you wont always see teasers on our Facebook or write ups on our blog.

 The second most influential thing that helps us to decide when we’ll write up a session is whether it meets our focus.